rdkcentral/Lightning-SDK/docs/plugins/router/settings.md

 ### lazyCreate

-If you enable *Lazy Creation* by setting `lazyCreate` to 'true', pages are not created until you actually *navigate* to a route.
+If you enable *Lazy Creation* by setting `lazyCreate` to `true`, pages are not created until you actually *navigate* to a route.

 By default, Lazy Creation is *disabled*.
 This results in faster navigation between pages, but is also more memory-consuming.

 ### lazyDestroy

-If you enable *Lazy Destroy* by setting `lazyDestroy` to 'true', pages from which you navigate, are removed from the [Render Tree](../../../lightning-core-reference/RenderEngine/RenderTree.md) (and thus from memory).
+If you enable *Lazy Destroy* by setting `lazyDestroy` to `true`, pages from which you navigate, are removed from the [Render Tree](../../../lightning-core-reference/RenderEngine/RenderTree.md) (and thus from memory).

 By default, Lazy Destroy is *disabled*.
 This results in faster navigating back to a previous page, but also is more memory-consuming.

 ### gcOnUnload

-If you want to free up texture memory *directly* after a previous page has been destroyed and you do not want to wait for Lightning's (texture) garbage collection, you can set `gcOnUnload` to 'true'.
+If you want to free up texture memory *directly* after a previous page has been destroyed and you do not want to wait for Lightning's (texture) garbage collection, you can set `gcOnUnload` to `true`.
 This forces a texture garbage collect directly after destroying the page.

 ### backtracking

-If you want to enable *backtracking* in your app, you set `backtracking` to 'true'.
+If you want to enable *backtracking* in your app, you set `backtracking` to `true`.

 ### destroyOnHistoryBack

-If you want to remove a page from memory *only* when it is unloaded after doing a step back in history  (see [Router History](history.md#back) for more information), you can set `lazyDestroy` to 'false' and `destroyOnHistoryBack` to 'true'.
+If you want to remove a page from memory *only* when it is unloaded after doing a step back in history  (see [Router History](history.md#back) for more information), you can set `lazyDestroy` to `false` and `destroyOnHistoryBack` to `true`.

 ### updateHash

-If you do *not* want the Router to update the hash on a `navigate`, you can set `updateHash` to 'false'.
+If you do *not* want the Router to update the hash on a `navigate`, you can set `updateHash` to `false`.

 ### reuseInstance